 Next time you break a few eggs, give them a little wash and pop them to one side for this activity.
 A top tip: try and crack the eggs as close to the top as you can.
 This will give you slightly more room to watch your plants grow, and allow a good surface level for adding cute little Spring-inspired faces to them!

 We’ve provided a very cute template to turn your eggs into chicks and bunnies.
 But if you don’t have a printer you can always come up with your own designs.
+We have also some more fun Easter crafts for you to check out and have fun while celebrating this special season.

 1 Crack two eggs and wash out the shells.
 Try to make the split as close to the top as possible.
 This will give you more planting space.
 Put the eggs to one side to make something yummy.